 It’s pretty common to have lovely sunny days in Malta in February.
 Bad storms are uncommon, but not unheard of.
 Luckily, horrible weather in Malta usually goes away as quickly as it comes.

 February is the month when Malta starts reviving a little following the lull of the first month of the year.
-It’s a short month, there’s plenty of events cropping up on the horizon, and the days start to get slightly longer.
+It’s a short month, there are plenty of events cropping up on the horizon, and the days start to get slightly longer.

 Locals usually spend February enjoying hearty dinners at lovely restaurants, visiting bars and pubs with friends, and spending quality time with family by going out for walks and hikes in the lovely Maltese countryside on warm and sunny weekend days.